Close Menu

 At Emerson College, Burr studied radio communications and graduated in 1993.
 College gave him access to broadcast equipment and taught him audio production skills he’d later use for podcasting.
 But he didn’t jump straight into comedy after graduation.

-Burr spent years working warehouse jobs and driving trucks before comedy became his full-time gig.
+Bill Burr spent years working warehouse jobs and driving trucks before comedy became his full-time gig.
 These experiences weren’t just day jobs—they became comedy gold.
-His bits about terrible bosses and mind-numbing work connect with audiences because he actually lived through it.
+His bits about terrible bosses and mind-numbing work connect with audiences because he lived through it.

 Stand-Up Comedy Career